straslerj/library/README.md

 # Library
-A collection of books that I have read or want to read.
+A collection of books that I have read or want to read that are in some way related to data science, software engineering, machine learning, and so on with a few books sprinkled in that have been tangentially beneficial to my journey in the aforementioned fields.

 Books are organized into the following categories:

+\* *denotes I have read the book in its entirety.*

+\~ *denotes I have read parts of the book or am currently reading it.*

 ## [Data Engineering](<Data Engineering>)